Overview

 Why is Colossus better?

 Colossus is a closed-loop stablecoin credit card network built as an Ethereum L2.
-Colossus vertically integrates the issuing bank, processor, and card network, saving ~1.28-2.65% in credit card fees, representing a 92-96% fee reduction.
+By vertically integrating the processor and card network, Colossus eliminates network assessments, per-authorization fees, and the dozens of hidden surcharges that make legacy card processing expensive and opaque, representing a 92-96% fee reduction compared to traditional card networks.

 Acquirers own the merchant distribution, not Visa.
 Colossus achieves the same distribution as Visa by integrating directly with acquirers (Fiserv, Elavon, Global Payments, Worldpay, etc.).